JonathonReinhart/psunlinked/README.md

 ## Overview
-On Linux (and likely other UNIX-like OSes), when a file is "deleted", it is really only "unlined" from the filesystem; the file's contents persist until there are no more references to it.
+On Linux (and likely other UNIX-like OSes), when a file is "deleted", it is really only "unlinked" from the filesystem; the file's contents persist until there are no more references to it.
 This allows for executable files (programs and shared libraries) to be updated while processes are running, and also allows a program to delete itself and continue executing.
 This script helps to